senacor/elasticsearch-evolution/README.md

 ## 6 changelog

-### v0.6.2-SNAPSHOT
+### v0.7.0-SNAPSHOT

+- **breaking change**: Added abstraction for the underlying HTTP Client (`EvolutionRestClient` in new artifact `com.senacor.elasticsearch.evolution:elasticsearch-evolution-rest-abstraction`) and an implementation for the Elasticsearch `RestClient` (`EvolutionESRestClient` in artifact `com.senacor.elasticsearch.evolution:elasticsearch-evolution-rest-abstraction-es-client`).
+  - You have to add the dependency `com.senacor.elasticsearch.evolution:elasticsearch-evolution-rest-abstraction-es-client`
-- Drop spring boot 3.0 compatibility.
-Further versions may run on spring boot 3.0, but it is not tested anymore.
+- Drop spring boot 3.0 and 3.1 compatibility tests.
+Further versions may run on spring boot 3.0 and 3.1, but it is not tested anymore.
-- Added regression tests for spring boot 3.4.
+- Added regression tests for spring boot 3.4 and 3.5.
 - Added regression tests against ElasticSearch 9.0 - 9.2
 - Added regression tests against OpenSearch 3.3 and 3.4
 - Added option to just validate without executing migrations ([#435](https://github.com/senacor/elasticsearch-evolution/issues/435)).